anna099/hegel/consciousness/1-sensuous-certainty.md

 ## Consciousness {#con}

+<blockquote class="epigraph">If the doors of perception were cleansed everything would appear to man as it is, infinite.<footer>William Blake, *The Marriage of Heaven and Hell*</footer></blockquote>

 ### Sensuous Certainty {#s-c}

 'Sensuous certainty' is the name for the initial kind of knowing an object;